 What is Crab Island?

-Not really an “island”, Crab Island is a sand bar that averages waist deep water where boats can anchor up and party.
-The water level and color depends on whether it’s an incoming or outgoing tide, and it changes as such.
+Not really an “island”, Crab Island is a sandbar that averages waist-deep water where boats can anchor up and party.
+The water level and color depend on whether it’s an incoming or outgoing tide, and it changes as such.
 The biggest question: Is it safe?
 Absolutely.
 Once you’re at Crab Island, you can leave the boat, walk around to visit other boats or the variety of bars and businesses anchored out there without worry.
-Along with the anchored businesses, there are boats selling ice cream, boiled peanuts and more driving around all day long.
+Along with the anchored businesses, there are boats selling ice cream, boiled peanuts, and more driving around all day long.

 How do you get there?

 Destin offers a variety of options, including Jet Ski, Boat, or Paddleboard.
 The most common way is by boat – This can be your own boat, a boat rental, or a boat/captain rental combo.
 You can rent boats from a variety of places in Destin, but we highly recommend Destin Vacation Boat Rentals; one of our preferred partners.
 She can also help rent a Jet Ski for you if you don’t need the space of a boat.
 The perfect choice to get 1-2 people out there for the day, renting a Jet Ski can also mean you’re not stuck at Crab Island all day – You can buzz around and explore all sides of the Bay and even down to Okaloosa Island.
 Paddleboarding is a third way, but we don’t recommend it unless you’re a skilled boarder.
 The current gets strong near the Destin Bridge, and it can be a lot of work to paddle out there from shore – Often deceiving because it’s farther than it looks.
 This is also why swimming is not advised nor recommended.
 The high level of boat traffic mixed with the changing tide and current makes it a nightmare for swimmers – so pack a cooler and a towel, but find a safer way to arrive.